Revision rhinoplasty

 In this case it is entirely possible to repair the septum in order to keep it straight.

-sense of smell
+sense of smell.

-In case of aesthetic problems
+In the case of aesthetic problems

 Examples most frequently encountered in revision rhinoplasty